MarkPearl/Blog_BookReviews/_posts/2014-06-24-Extreme-Programming-Explained.md

 The physical book looks deceptively thin - one hundred and sixty odd pages with an easy text and thick margins.
 Firstly, the thick margin were useful because they are now covered with notes and between those pages I believe there is a message worth gold.

 Kent Beck's explanation of the relationship between Values, Principles and Practices is as far as I am concerned a required reading for software developers going forward.
-I have seen teams struggle, debate and argue about various practices and whether they are good or bad - in the past I would have a hunch or could say what I had seen work in other teams but for the very first time I can now justify one practice over another, one tool over another and explain why one is fundamentally better than another.
+I have seen teams struggle, debate and argue about various practices and whether they are good or bad - in the past I would have a hunch or could say what I had seen work in other teams - but for the very first time I feel I can now justify one practice over another, one tool over another and explain why one is fundamentally better than another.

 The rest of the book continues to contain these gems that keep resonating with me - here are a few I underlined, but read the chapters related to get proper context: